Sports in Maharashtra

 Sports play an integral part of culture in the Indian state of Maharashtra.
 Cricket is the most popular spectator sport in the state.
 Other popular sports include kabaddi and kho kho, which are played in rural areas, and field hockey, badminton, and table tennis, which are more common in urban areas, schools, and colleges.
 In the state's southern rural regions, annual wrestling championships such as Hind Kesari and Maharashtra Kesari are held.
-Games like Viti-Dandu and variations of Tag are played among children.
+Games like Gillidanda and variations of Tag are played among children.

 The Mumbai cricket team represents Mumbai, Palghar, and Thane districts in Indian domestic cricket, whilst the Maharashtra cricket team represents the rest of the state.
 Maharashtra Cricket Association (MCA) governs cricket in the state except for the Mumbai region.
-The state is home to international standard stadiums including Wankhede stadium in Mumbai and Maharashtra Cricket Association Stadium in Pune.
+The state is home to international standard stadiums including Wankhede Stadium in Mumbai and Maharashtra Cricket Association Stadium in Pune.
 In the Indian Premier League (IPL), the Mumbai Indians franchise represents the state from Mumbai; the women's team plays in the Women's Premier League.
-The Maharashtra Open, a tennis ATP Tour 250 tournament, is annually held in Balewadi Stadium, Pune.
+The Maharashtra Open, a tennis ATP 250 tournament, is annually held in Shree Shiv Chhatrapati Sports Complex, Pune.
+In addition, Pune hosted the 2008 Commonwealth Youth Games.

 History

 Pre-colonial sports

-In ancient India, a martial art called mallavidya was practiced.
+In ancient India, a Martial arts called mallavidya was practiced.
 It was a form of grappling that was more complex than wrestling, and was performed in earthen mud pits called akhadas or talims, some of which can still be found in Maharashtra today.
 Historical depictions of the martial art can be seen on archaeological sculptures from the region at numerous locations, such as Kharosa or Pavnar.

 Baji Rao II, the last Peshwa of the Maratha Empire, was a patron of strength and wrestling competitions during the early 19th century.
-Under his patronage, the sport of malkhamb (pole gymnastics) was developed in Pune by Balambhat Deodhar.
-After Baji Rao lost power and was exiled to northern India, Deodhar brought malkhamb and mallavidya to other Maratha-ruled states such as Baroda and Gwalior.
-In the later 19th and early 20th centuries, other rulers such as those of Kolhapur and Aundh were also patrons of organised wrestling and sporting festivals.
+Under his patronage, the sport of Mallakhamba (pole gymnastics) was developed in Pune by Balambhat Deodhar.
+After Baji Rao lost power and was exiled to northern India, Deodhar brought malkhamb and mallavidya to other Maratha-ruled states such as Vadodara and Gwalior.
+In the later 19th and early 20th centuries, other rulers such as those of Kolhapur and Aundh, Pune were also patrons of organised wrestling and sporting festivals.
 Among the rulers of these princely states, horse riding, wrestling, fencing, archery, and shooting gained popularity.